DROUINRemy/hubble-capella-sample/README.md

 ## HUBBLE Space Telescope Capella Sample
-This sample model created with Arcadia and Capella describes the Hubble Space Telescope system It has been created by [Rémy Drouin](https://fr.linkedin.com/in/r%C3%A9my-drouin-ba3b1494)
+This sample model created with Arcadia and Capella describes the Hubble Space Telescope system.
+It has been created by [Rémy Drouin](https://fr.linkedin.com/in/r%C3%A9my-drouin-ba3b1494)